mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 - https://cloud.google.com/traffic-director/docs/set-up-gke-pods-auto

 [Build an Enterprise-Grade Service Mesh with Traffic Director](https://cloud.withgoogle.com/next/sf/sessions?session=NET206#infrastructure) [[Youtube](https://youtu.be/QyxQfW-Izs8)]

+> In a service mesh, your application code doesn't need to know about your networking configuration.
+Instead, your applications communicate over a data plane, which is configured by a control plane that handles service networking.
+In this guide, Traffic Director is your control plane and the Envoy sidecar proxies are your data plane.

 Hope you enjoyed this blog article and hopefully you will be able to leverage such important features transparently if enabled ;)